anonymity-111/Region_to_Region/README.md

 ## Train

-Please download the pretrained model weights from [here] and place them in the `./ckpt` directory.
+Please download the pretrained model weights from [here](https://huggingface.co/1243asdad/region2region/blob/main/diff-base.ckpt) and place them in the `./ckpt` directory.
+Alternatively, you can manually convert the weights using the `tool_add_control.py`

 These weights are converted from the U-Net of [DiffHarmony](https://github.com/nicecv/DiffHarmony), and are compatible with ControlNet-style training.